Tropical Storm Elsa hammers East Coast with heavy rain and wind: Latest forecast - News Break

 Tropical Storm Elsa hammers East Coast with heavy rain and wind: Latest forecast

-NEW YORK — More than 50 million Americans remain under a flash flood watch on Friday as Tropical Storm Elsa moves up the East Coast, bringing heavy rain and gusty winds.
+NEW YORK — More than 50 million Americans remain under a flash flood watch on Friday as Tropical Storm Elsa batters the East Coast, bringing heavy rainfall and gusty winds.

 After making landfall in Florida and pummeling the southeastern United States, Elsa is heading north with the eye of the storm sweeping over the coastlines of Delaware, New Jersey and New York on Friday morning before it is expected to reach Massachusetts by the afternoon, according to the latest forecast from the National Weather Service.

-As of 8 a.m.
-ET, Elsa was moving to the northeast at 31 miles per hour with its center located about 90 miles southwest of Montauk Point in New York.
-The deadly storm was packing maximum sustained winds of 50 miles per hour.
+As of 11 a.m.
+ET, Elsa was moving to the northeast at 31 miles per hour with its center located about 10 miles southwest of Montauk Point in New York.
+The deadly storm was packing maximum sustained winds of 50 miles per hour, with even higher gusts.

-The National Weather Service said it doesn't anticipate a significant change in Elsa's strength through Friday and that the storm, which has weakened from the first hurricane of the 2021 Atlantic season, is forecast to become a post-tropical cyclone by nighttime.
-Elsa is expected to move offshore from the northeastern U.S. coast by late Friday afternoon before heading to Canada's Atlantic provinces by late Friday night and Saturday.
+The National Weather Service said it doesn't anticipate a significant change in Elsa's strength through Friday and that the storm, which has weakened from the first hurricane of the 2021 Atlantic season, is forecast to become a post-tropical cyclone by the afternoon.
+Elsa is expected to move offshore from the northeastern U.S. coast by Friday evening before heading to Canada's Atlantic provinces by late Friday night and Saturday.
+The storm is then forecast to gradually weaken over the weekend.

 Flash flood watches are still in effect for the mid-Atlantic and northeastern regions, from Virginia to Maine.
 That includes several major cities, such as Philadelphia, New York City and Boston.
 The storm's current track shows it hugging the northeast coastline, with those areas expected to see the heaviest rainfall.

-Tropical storm warnings also remain in effect for a large swath of the East Coast, from North Carolina's Outer Banks to Massachusetts.
+Tropical storm warnings also remain in effect for some of the Northeast, from parts of Long Island, New York, to coastal areas of Connecticut and Massachusetts.

-Meanwhile, a "tornado or two" will be possible over parts of New York's Long Island and southeastern New England through early Friday afternoon, according to the National Weather Service.

-Severe weather has already disrupted flight schedules at LaGuardia Airport and John F. Kennedy International Airport in New York City's Queens borough.
-New York City has also closed its mobile COVID-19 vaccination clinics through Friday due to the forecast.

 Copyright © 2021, ABC Audio.
 All rights reserved.